In San Antonio Texas there are good eats everywhere you look but each time I visit this gorgeous city I feast on one thing —- guacamole.

 421 E Commerce

-Located directly on the waterfront across the street from the Omni La Mansion del Rio is the upscale Boudro’s Texas Bistro; it’s the perfect spot for a romantic dinner for two.
+Located directly on the waterfront across the street from the Omni La Mansion del Rio is the upscale Boudro’s Texas Bistro; it’s the perfect spot for a romantic dinner for two and said to have the best guacamole on the Riverwalk.
 The famous guacamole is made table-side and is unique in that the avocado is left chunky as opposed to mashed smooth.
 What makes this guacamole especially delicious is the addition of orange juice.
 Here’s the recipe from their website.

 - Juice of 1/4 of an orange